 3 Reasons To Be Bullish On Gold In 2021

-Today, amid an enormous economic shock, record-high global debt, and a decaying foreign relations complex, buying the occasional dips may be the last chance for investors to buy gold at a price below $2,000 per troy ounce.
+After an impressive performance in 2020, gold has firmly entered a new bull market.
+Its appeal as an investment hasn't been this strong in a dozen years.
+Today, amid an enormous economic shock, record-high global debt, and a decaying foreign relations complex, buying the occasional dips may be the last chance for investors to purchase gold at a price below $2,000 per troy ounce.

 Gold Is in the Midst of a Bull Market

-Gold carried some modest positive momentum into the last two last years following a gradual climb in 2016 and 2018.
+Gold carried some modest positive momentum into the last two years following a gradual climb in 2016 and 2018.
 (Prices were essentially flat in 2017.)
 Gold prices saw huge gains in both 2019 and 2020 for the first time since its most previous run between 2001–2012.

-As the long-term price chart above indicates, gold emerged from a bear market beginning in 2016.
+As the long-term price chart indicates, gold emerged from a bear market beginning in 2016.
 In the five years since, the gold price has averaged an annual return of +11.66%.
 This trend markedly accelerated around the summer of 2019, when gold traded above the $1,400/oz barrier for the first time in about seven years.

 You can always make a bear or bull case for gold, but the current bear case is not very compelling.
 The argument for gold prices to drop relies on the forecast for deflation—i.e. negative inflation.
 (This is in contrast to disinflation, i.e. chronically low inflation.)